NorthEdWAD/python-hub/README.md

 By completing this unit, students will:
 - Understand what GitHub is and why professional developers/web designers use it
 - Activate their Career Tech email account
-- Activate their Google Drive for Career Tech
+- Activate their Career Tech Google Drive
 - Create, save and run a basic Python script in Visual Studio Code (AKA VS Code)

 ---